jpg63/Gnuvario_for_TTGO-T5/Sources/Beta Code/libraries/GxEPD2/issue_template.md

-## Issues are disabled.
-Use Arduino Forum Displays.

 ### Please post only issues that errors in this library!
 - please use the Arduino Forum Displays for questions or enhancement suggestions